Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/11/listing-npm-package-licenses.md

 ## Automatically check licenses

-If you run this as as part of your build process, you can fail the build if an unrecognised license appears in your dependencies.
+If you run this as part of your build process, you can fail the build if an unrecognised license appears in your dependencies.
 There's a flag to check this, which lets you pass a semi-colon-separated string of licenses:

 ```
 --onlyAllow "Apache-2.0;ISC;MIT"